-The basic idea behind amnesic execution is to swap energy-hungry load instructions with a sequence of non-memory (Non-mem) instructions to generate the respective data values.
+The basic idea behind amnesic execution is to swap energyhungry load instructions with a sequence of non-memory (Non-mem) instructions to generate the respective data values.
 Each such sequence forms an RSlice.
 The non-memory instructions in an RSlice are mostly arithmetic/logic, as RSlices do not feature memory or control flow instructions by construction (Section 3.1.1).
 The effectiveness of amnesic execution hence comes from such non-memory instructions being significantly less energy-hungry than load instructions, in today's machines at least.

-The energy efficiency gain under amnesic execution tightly depends on the relative energy cost of non-memory instructions with respect to loads, i.e., where $EPI{Non-mem}$ captures the average EPI of a non-memory (i.e., arithmetic/logic) instruction; $EPI{ld}$ , of a load.
+The energy efficiency gain under amnesic execution tightly depends on the relative energy cost of non-memory instructions with respect to loads, i.e., where $EPI{Non-mem}$ captures the average EPI of a nonmemory (i.e., arithmetic/logic) instruction; EPI{ld} , of a load.
 R is a strong function of the underlying (micro)architecture and technology.
-The default value of R we used throughout the evaluation is
+The default value of R we used throughout the evaluation is which comes from the measured EPI estimates from [33] (Section 4).
+We next extract the value of R which would render amnesic execution useless, i.e., which would result in the same EDP under amnesic and classic execution.
+In other words, we analyze by how much the relative energy cost of non-memory instructions should increase (with respect to loads) to reach the break-even point for amnesic execution.

-$$R = EPI{Non-mem}/EPI{ld}$$
+$$R = EPI{Non-mem}/EPI{loc}$$

-$$R{default} = EPI{Non-mem,default}/EPI{ld,default}$$
+$$R{default} = EPI{Non-mem,default}/EPI{ld,default}$$ $$= 0.45nJ/52.14nJ \approx 0.0086$$

-= 0.45 $nJ/52.14nJ \approx 0.0086$